acraugh/pdw4-tempFiles/README.md

 An example PDS3 label for a NAVCAM data product.
 I used this in conjunction with the instrument interface document to determine the attributes and meanings needed for the PDS4 version.

+### kwWorksheet.xlsx

+Excel spreadsheet in which I collected my attribute information.
+There are separate sheets for each step in the process, starting with the candidate attribute list (identified by PDS3 keyword names) and ending with my class organization and attribute data.
+This is what I used to code the *IngestNAVCAM.xml* file.

 ### navcamTest.lbl

 My test label, which will currently show as validate if validated against the schemas it references.
 Note the clearly dummy values that are inserted in places like ```<logical_identifier>``` for examples of valid but clearly fake metadata.